Bud Tingwell: Revival in popularity

 Tingwell's career went through a quiet period during the late 1980s and early 1990s, until he took on the role of 'Gramps' in "Charlie the Wonderdog", a recurring segment on The Late Show, in 1993.
 His role in The Late Show was later to win him a major role as lawyer Lawrence Hammill in the film The Castle (1997).
 He later stated that this role helped him to recover from the death of his wife the previous year.

 After the success of The Castle, Tingwell's career underwent a revival during the late 1990s and early 2000s.
 This saw him take on small roles in the commercial films The Craic (1999) and The Dish (2000), and in the TV mini-series Changi, as well as the lead role in the romantic drama film Innocence (2000).
 He would also appear on sketch show Totally Full Frontal, playing himself, as well as a recurring guest role in the soap opera Neighbours from 2000 to 2003, playing Henry O'Rourke.
 He had previously appeared in the soap in 1993 as Bert Willis.
 He appeared as John Conroy in the musical theatre production The Man from Snowy River: Arena Spectacular, which toured Australian capital cities twice during 2002.

 In 2004, Tingwell published a memoir, Bud: A Life.
 In 2006, he launched his own website, which attracted 500 registered users in just over a week.
-On 5 October that year, he created his first blog.
+On 5 October that year, he created his first blog post.
 He continued to act regularly until his death, in a number of films and TV programmes including eight episodes of Bed of Roses that aired in 2010.
 Among his last appearances, he hosted both Celebrity Circus and 20 to 1 and appeared on a celebrity special of Temptation with his daughter, Virginia.